Emapic/emapic/README_en.md

 postgresql://emapic:emapic@localhost:5432/emapic
 ```

+#### Configuration of external services with geographic component (_geoServices_)

+Here we have the configuration parameters required for external services with geographic component, mainly used by the viewer:

+* ##### Mapbox token (_mapboxToken_)
+ID token from our Mapbox account which will allow us to load the satellite layer they offer.
+If we don't have an account and/or we don't require that layer, we can simply leave this field blank and it will be ignored.

 #### OAuth (_oAuth_)

 In order to log in through Google or Facebook you must change the parameters inside the groups _oAuth.google_ and _oAuth.facebook_ respectively.
 For doing that, we must have an application registered in the developers section of their websites and set in the config file the __id__ and the __secret__.